komalgill0310/movie-watchlist/README.md

     - **index.js**: Implements the logic for the search page, including movie searching and displaying details.
     - **utils.js**: Houses utility function for the project.
     - **watchlist.css**: Implements the logic for managing the watchlist.
-    - **watchListMovies.js**: Implements the logic for displaying individual movies in the watchlist.

 - **index.html**: Contains the structure of the web page.